 Green walls are becoming a regular sight in most offices these days.
 These towering walls of plants are not just easy on the eyes but on the environment as well and your social media marketing efforts should radiate that clearly.
 They allow less heat to be radiated indoors, thereby reducing the cooling requirements of a building and saving up on electricity costs.
 These living walls do more than just make the building “look” green.

-Also, sustainability today has taken a step further and is no longer just about lowering utility bills.
+Also, sustainability today has taken a step further and is no longer just about lowering utility bills and this definitely counts for Biotech Startups.
 Now that more and more people have jumped on the green wagon, it has become a thought process and a next-generation business thinking agenda because it increases a company’s value by attracting sustainability-conscious customers, thereby improving their AdWords Placement Report, their capital raising position and funding.

 There are also apps being developed that encourage sustainability like iRecycle, which shows you locations where you can recycle and what you can recycle and PaperKarma which helps save paper by reducing the junk mail you get.
 All you do is take a picture of the junk mail you got and upload it on the app, and it gets your name off the mailing list.

 Everyone knows that this is a social obligation that cannot be ignored.
 But people were reluctant to do it because of the extra effort it takes and the costs it incurs.
-Now it is becoming easier and easier to bring this obligation to the top of everyone’s agenda because of how easy it is becoming and will continue becoming in the future, leading us to a healthy, green and sustainable planet to work in.
+Now it is becoming easier and easier to bring this obligation to the top of everyone’s agenda because of how easy it is becoming and will continue becoming in the future, leading us to a healthy, green and sustainable planet to work in and Biotech is at the forefront.

 How to Keep a Competitive Edge – Innovation!